keboola/developers-docs/overview/api/index.md

 | [Developer Portal API](http://docs.kebooladeveloperportal.apiary.io/#) | Developer Portal is an application separated from KBC for [registering components](/extend/registration/). | [APIB](https://github.com/keboola/developer-portal/blob/master/apiary.apib)

 ## Regions and Endpoints
-Keboola Connection is available in multiple regions --- currently US (connection.keboola.com) and EU (connection.eu-central-1.keboola.com).
+Keboola Connection is available in multiple regions --- currently in the US (connection.keboola.com) and EU (connection.eu-central-1.keboola.com).
-Each region instance is a completely independent full **stack** of Keboola Connection services.
+Each region instance is a completely independent **full stack** of Keboola Connection services.
-In all of the above API documentations, the US region is used.
-If you are using other region, you have to use the correct endpoints for the APIs you wish to use.
+In all the API documentation above, the US region is used.
+If you are using another region, modify the endpoints accordingly.
-Otherwise you will obtain `Invalid Token` or unauthorized errors.
+Otherwise you will obtain an `Invalid Token` or unauthorized errors.
 The *authoritative list* of available endpoints is provided by the [Storage API Index Call](https://keboola.docs.apiary.io/#reference/miscellaneous/api-index/component-list).
-The the following is a sample response:
+The following is a sample response:

 {% highlight json %}
 {